AkashPatelADZ/styled-components-demo/README.md

 # Styled Components

-This is a practice project for styled components
+This is a practice project for understanding working with styled components